siramsay/100-days-of-code-R3/README.md

 2. Add the App meta for homescreen and status bar style in header.

 *Weather Feed on niseko snow*
-1. Comment code and review and write Psuedocode for the day/date table header, work out colspan value equation
+1. Comment code and review and write Psuedocode for the table head Day/ Date Month, work out colspan value equation.

 **Thoughts:**
 * 1 day of small tasks across a few projects is good to finish up stuff or plan bigger tasks.